zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 }
 ```

-And there is helper for create `DirectionDetailsMap`:
+Or through a helper for creating `DirectionDetailsMap`:

 ```ts
 import { StrategiesHelper } from 'react-keyboard-navigator'